mwgeurts/water_tank/README.md

-## Water Tank Analysis Tool
+## Water Tank TPS Comparison Tool

 by Mark Geurts <mark.w.geurts@gmail.com>
 <br>Copyright &copy; 2017, University of Wisconsin Board of Regents

 ## Description

-The Water Tank Analysis Tool is a standalone GUI written in MATLAB&reg; that can be used to compare radiotherapy water tank scan data to DICOM RT Dose volumes exported from the treatment planning system.
+The Water Tank TPS Comparison Tool is a standalone GUI written in MATLAB&reg; that can be used to compare radiotherapy water tank scan data to DICOM RT Dose volumes exported from
+the treatment planning system.
 The tool includes basic processing steps including shifting data for effective point of measurement, centering, smoothing, normalization, detector convolution, and converting depth-ionization to depth-dose curves.
 A Gamma evaluation can be applied to compare the measured to reference profiles.
 MATLAB is a registered